-Online Attendance Policy
+Online Attendance

 For online classes, attendance is determined by participation in the course.
-Simply logging on to a learning management system (e.g., Canvas, Google Sites, etc.,) does not count as participation.
+Simply logging on to a learning management system (e.g., Blackboard, Google Sites, vCamp360) does not count as participation.
 Students must participate in an academically related activity.
-This includes participating in any assigned activity, completing interactive tutorials or interactive, computer- assisted instruction, or discussing the course's subject matter (e.g., online with other students, by email with the instructor).
+This includes participating in any assigned activity, completing interactive tutorials or interactive, computer-assisted instruction, or discussing the course's subject matter (e.g., online with other students, by email with the instructor).
 Please see the Online Attendance Policy for more information.